-When it comes to doing something right, sometimes it helps to see common mistakes others make.
-So here are 14 examples of common mistakes you might be making (and yes, I even included a mistake we made in our own documentation).
+When it comes to doing something right, sometimes it helps to see it done wrong first.
+This way, you can evaluate where you're making mistakes, and fix them.
+So, here are 14 examples of common mistakes you might be making (and yes, I even included a mistake we made in our own documentation).

 You'll notice that none of it is internal documentation - unfortunately, organizations aren't keen on letting me see internal procedures.
 But the lessons we can learn from software documentation are definitely applicable to how you create your organization's internal documentation as well.

-I should also note the companies that are featured below (save one), for the most part, have good documentation - I just highlight a few tweaks that could be made to make it great documentation.
+I should also note the companies that are featured below (save one), for the most part, have good documentation — I just highlight a few changes that could make it great documentation.

 1 - No Documentation